How to create Zen Decor for your home

 The next time you go grocery shopping, do purchase lemongrass essential oils and use it while wiping the floors by using a few drops of it.
 Peppermint essential oil in a diffuser helps to ward off red ants and cockroaches besides giving you that stillness.
 Also it is so easy to have your own DIY potpourri at home, just mix the rose petals along with orange slices, mint, cinnamon and clove.
 Place it in the corridors or on your coffee table.

-To create the Zen look, invest in some art pieces like the Buddha statues or the figurines and place them around your workstation.
+To create the Zen look, invest in some art pieces like the Buddha statues, Tree of Life or Yin-Yang and place them around your workstation.
 Use of colorful succulents, will not only be a great mood uplifter but will also freshen up the air around.

 By now you might have fully understood that, to achieve a Zen-inspired decor for your home, you need to establish a synchronisation between the indoors and the outdoors.
-To begin your planning, keep minimalism in your mind and then you can gradually move ahead with the ways and ideas discussed above to achieve the look.
+To begin your planning, keep minimalism in your mind and then you can gradually move ahead with the ideas discussed above.
 Remember Zen decor is minimal yet uniquely layered with the right kind of hues.
 There is a lot of floor space, light, air and no cluttered corners.
 This home decor rightly showcases the purity and effortlessness of how we can strike a balance between our homes and nature.